Quick facts about USB-C hubs

 - USB-C hubs let you connect older devices to newer laptops.

-- They increase the number of devices you can connect to your laptop simultaneously.
+- They also increase the number of devices you can connect to your laptop simultaneously.

 How do USB-C hubs work?